laurentperrinet/laurentperrinet.github.io/content/post/proverbes-et-citations/index.md

 summary: Proverbes et citations glanés au cours des années
 title: Proverbes Et Citations
 ---
+* "Mathematics is no more computation than typing is literature."
+(John Allen Paulos)

 * "C'est ce que je fais qui m'apprend ce que je cherche."
 Pierre Soulages

 * “**Harry Potter:** Is this real?
 Or has this been happening inside my head?  **Professor Albus Dumbledore:** Of course it is happening inside your head, Harry, but why on earth should that mean that it is not real?” ― (J.K.
 Rowling, [Harry Potter and the Deathly Hallows](https://www.goodreads.com/work/quotes/2963218))